Guest Pager

 Prototypes & Manufacturing

 On the manufacturing side, IN2 built in several improvements to streamline pager production.
 That meant we could deliver this upgraded pager within tight per-unit cost constraints.
-We’re also pleased that our sister company, IN2 International, can participate with LRS in the manufacturing process of these products.
+We’re also pleased that our sister company, IN2 International, could participate with LRS in the manufacturing process of these products.

 By providing a better user experience, the upgraded Guest Pager products have boosted LRS’ pager sales and helped solidify their market leadership.
 This is a big first step along their strategic plan to reimagine the future of guest communication.